DataSets and DataLoaders

 16558

 Below, I am generating a DataLoader from the trainDS dataset.
 The batch size is 32, the data will be randomly reshuffled at each learning epoch, and the data will not be subsampled at each epoch.
 The number of workers argument specifies how many subprocesses to use while loading data.
 At the time of this writing, I have had issues using more than one worker within the Windows operating system.
 So, I have set this to 0, which is the default.
 This does seem to work fine on Linux-based machines.
 The pin_memory option is used to copy tensors into the pinned device or CUDA memory before returning them.
-The drop_last argument is used to drop the last batch from the computation if it is an incomplete batch or if the total number of samples is not evenly divisible by the batch size.
+The drop_last argument is used to drop the last mini-batch from the computation if it is an incomplete mini-batch or if the total number of samples is not evenly divisible by the mini-batch size.

 trainDL = torch.utils.data.DataLoader(trainDS, batch_size=32, shuffle=True, sampler=None,